sashkozab/hydroparser/README.rst

 This is a little project for hydrology science.
-The goal is to parse some information, that we need, from xlsx,doc,txt and similar formats to excel table preparing for this data.
+The goal is to parse some information, that we need, from xlsx,doc,txt and similar formats to excel table prepared for this data.
 And, we have automatically build charts option inside another excel file.

 Description